Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 ---

-### Q1.2: What's the difference between the source-available license and Commercial License?
+### Q1.2: What's the difference between AGPL v3 and Commercial License?

 **A:**
-- **Source-available license:** Code is publicly available for inspection.
-Free for non-commercial academic research at qualifying tax-exempt institutions.
-All other use requires a commercial license.
+- **AGPL v3:** Available for open research and projects that can comply with AGPL copyleft (must publish modifications if deployed as service).
+Code is publicly available for inspection.
-- **Commercial License:** Required for all use, allows internal commercial use, includes access to private repositories
+- **Commercial License:** Required for proprietary deployments where AGPL compliance is not possible.
+Allows internal commercial use, closed-source integrations, and modifications without source disclosure obligations.
+Includes access to private repositories.

-**See `LICENSE` and `DOCS/02_reference/licensing/DUAL_LICENSE.md` for complete licensing information.**
+**See `LICENSE` (AGPL v3) and `DOCS/02_reference/licensing/DUAL_LICENSE.md` for complete licensing information.**

 ---

 ### Q1.3: Can I use it for free?

-**A:** Free use is limited to non-commercial academic research at qualifying tax-exempt institutions.
-All other use (including personal/individual use) requires a paid commercial license.
-See `LICENSE` for complete license terms.
+**A:** Yes, under AGPL v3 for open research, experimentation, and projects that can comply with AGPL copyleft requirements.
+If you deploy as a service, you must publish modifications under AGPL v3.
+Commercial licenses are required for proprietary deployments where AGPL compliance is not possible.
+See `LICENSE` for complete AGPL v3 license terms.

 **See `LEGAL/SUBSCRIPTIONS.md` for pricing.**